copsTvFan/cops-episode-guide/guide.md

   would try to get it back to the owner.
 Josh is on probation for second degree robbery, he did his time and is that going to be a problem?
 Josh is arrested for receiving stolen property and they'll contact his probation officer.
   Another Case solved.

-Dedicated to the memory of Deputy Jack Murphy 1954-1988.
+Dedicated to the memory of Deputy Jack Miller 1954-1988.

 ## CP-220